johnvenkiah/CI_PP3_John_Venkiah/README.md

 **Action** - *User successfully books an appointment*

-**Expected Result** - *Patients information is added on a new row in the patient log on the Google spreadsheet*
+**Expected Result** - *Patients information is added on a new row in the patient log on the Google spreadsheet, which is viewable in the application*

 **Actual Result** - *Works as intended*